Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-nested-properties.markdown

 {{% note%}}
 A path can continue traversing from 'regular' properties to maps and back to 'regular' properties as needed.
-Map properties are useful for creating a flexible schema - since the keys in the map are not part of the schema, the map can be used to add or remove data from a space object without changing its structure.
+Map properties are useful for creating a flexible schema; the keys in the map are not part of the schema, so the map can be used to add or remove data from a Space object without changing its structure.
 {{%/note%}}

 ## Indexing

 Paths containing map keys can be indexed to boost performance, similar to 'regular' paths.
-For example, suppose we've analyzed our queries and decided that **phoneNumbers.home** is commonly used and should be indexed:
+For example, suppose we analyzed our queries and decided that **phoneNumbers.home** is commonly used and should be indexed:

 ```java